 The Panel received public views on the outline of topics to be included in the initial report of HKSAR under the Convention on the Rights of Persons with Disabilities on 19 March 2010.
 The HKSAR's initial report was submitted to UN in August 2010 and has been made available to the public since 25 November 2010.
 In anticipation of a UN hearing on China's combined report, the Panel discussed the HKSAR's initial report with deputations on 18 June 2012.
 The UN hearing was held from 18 to 19 September 2012.
 The Panel discussed the Administration's initial response to the concluding recommendations and received views from the public on 17 December 2012.

 3. Post-office employment control of politically appointed officials

-The Panel on Public Service ("the PS Panel") discussed the To be confirmed Report of the Committee on Review of Post-Service Outside
+The Panel on Public Service ("the PS Panel") discussed the Report of the Committee on Review of Post-Service Outside Work for Directorate Civil Servants ("the Review Committee")

 [LWB]